Chitose-karasuyama Station

 Chitose-karasuyama Station (千歳烏山駅, Chitose-karasuyama-eki) is a railway station on the Keio Line in Setagaya, Tokyo, Japan, operated by the private railway operator Keio Corporation.
 It is the westernmost station of the Keio Line in the 23 special wards of Tokyo.
-Trains cross the Setagaya-Chōfu border west of the station.
+Trains cross the Setagaya-Chōfu border west of the station in Kyuden, Setagaya.

 Station layout

 The station has two ground-level side platforms serving two tracks.
-Both platforms are connected by stairs to two small underground concourses beneath the tracks.
+Both platforms are connected by stairs to two underground concourses beneath the tracks.

 Platforms

 History

 The station opened on April 15, 1913 as Karasuyama Station (烏山駅).
 It was renamed Chitose-karasuyama on 7 August 1929.

 Passenger statistics

-In fiscal 2011, the station was used by an average of 74,518 passengers daily.
+In fiscal 2023, the station was used by an average of 77,686 passengers daily.

 Surrounding area

-On both the north and south sides of the station lie large shopping districts.
+On both the north and south sides of the station lie large shopping streets.
 Just north of the station is the Karasuyama District Administration Office.
+There are plans to redevelop this area.